Toroidal boards and code covering: From to the projective plane

 \section{From $\fq^3$ to the projective plane}

-In this section, we establish relations between short coverings and coverings by quowers using the projective plane as a link between them.
-In the end of the section, Theorem \ref{main} is proved.
+In this section, we establish relations between short coverings and coverings by semiqueens using the projective plane as a link between them.
+We prove Theorem \ref{main} at the end of this section.